sandervandevelde/iot-workshop/Azure.md

 *Note: The Event Hub itself has Shared access policies too.
 We do not need to remember those, just the one of the policy of the namespace!.*

-### Connecting the hubs to Azure Stream Analytics job input and output
+## Connecting the hubs to Azure Stream Analytics job input and output

+Let's and an input source and output sink to the Stream Analytics job.

+### Connecting the hubs to Azure Stream Analytics job input

-As shown above, the Azure Stream Analytics job will connect the IoT Hub and the Event Hub.
-Both are created now.
-Follow these steps to define the input and the output of Azure Stream Analytics.
+As shown above, the Azure Stream Analytics job will connect to the IoT Hub.
+Follow these steps to define the input of Azure Stream Analytics.

 1. On the left, select `Resource groups`.
 A list of resource groups is shown